Last Updated: 15 April, 2025

 All available mobile betting apps in Nevada have at least one partnered retail facility, but many have far more than just one.
 One of the most significant differences between online betting in Nevada and most other states is that all these mobile apps require in-person registration.
 This calls for anyone trying to create a mobile betting account on an app to go in person to a partnered retail facility and complete the registration process.

-This registration process requires a legal ID from any state, name, date of birth, address, and social security or tax ID number.
-Once this process is completed, the state’s sports betting legislation also requires bettors to make their first deposit onto the app in person, and the minimum deposit for each sportsbook will vary.
+This registration process requires a legal ID from any state, along with your name, date of birth, address, and social security or tax ID number.
+After completing this process, the state’s sports betting legislation mandates that bettors make their initial deposit onto the app in person, and the minimum deposit for each sportsbook may differ.

 Some sportsbooks require in-person deposits and withdrawals even after the first deposit, while others allow customers to complete the process remotely.
 Big-name operators have made it clear that they oppose this in-person registration requirement.
 Still, many big players in the Nevada gaming industry support the law, so it will likely remain this way for now.